-BAs prepared for WSDOT must follow specific guidance developed by WSDOT.
-Guidance documents are developed through cooperative agreements and in collaboration with FHWA, NMFS, and USFWS.
+BAs prepared for WSDOT must follow specific guidance developed through cooperative agreements and in collaboration with FHWA, NMFS, and USFWS.
 The guidance standardizes analyses, improves consistency and facilitates quality control reviews.
 The guidance is updated regularly and the website should be checked regularly for current guidance.
 Guidance includes:

-- BA Preparation Seminars taught regularly by WSDOT. - A required methodology for analyzing the effects of stormwater on ESA listed fish species. - Identifying the extent of aquatic and terrestrial noise impacts. - Required methodology for analyzing indirect effects of a project.
+- BA Preparation Seminars taught regularly by WSDOT. - Consulting biologists on contract with WSDOT must be qualified to write BAs for WSDOT. - Required methods for analyzing the effects of stormwater on ESA listed fish species.

+- Identifying the extent of aquatic and terrestrial noise effects. - Required method for analyzing delayed consequences of a project.